taiseiKMC/refx-container/usage.md

 - `LOOP_LEFT`, `APPLY`, (`LSL`, `LSR`, `AND`, `OR`, `XOR`, `NOT` as bit operations), `MAP`, (`SIZE` for map, set, and list), `CHAIN_ID`, and deprecated instructions are not yet supported.
 - Some relations between constants are not inferred automatically.
 For examples, despite the fact that `sha256 0x0 = 0x6e340b9cffb37a989ca544e6bb780a2c78901d3fb33738768511a30617afa01d` is true, Helmholtz will not verify this.
 If you need such properties, use `Assume`.
 - When ITERate map or set, Helmholtz can not use the condition about the order of the iteration.
+- Our source codes of Helmholtz is in `/home/opam/ReFX/src/proto_005_PsBabyM1/lib_refx` in the container.

 ### Q&A
 - Error `misaligned expression` is output
     - It is not an error output by Helmholtz, but an error by indent-check by Michelson `tezos-client typecheck`.
 For the rules of indentation, see [here](https://tezos.gitlab.io/whitedoc/micheline.html).
+- Error `MenhirBasics.Error` is output
+    - This is an syntax error output by Helmholtz.
+Please check the annotations you give.

 ## Examples
 ### checksig.tz